 518 S. Broadway | map |

 The Roxie opened on November 25, 1931.
 It was the last of the Broadway theaters to open -- and is the only one in the art deco style.
-The theatre is a design by John M. Cooper.
-Seating estimates vary from 1,335 to 1,637.
+The 1,600 seat theatre is a design by John M. Cooper.
+It was built with a stage that never got any use.

 703 S. Broadway | map |